mmbman/Katagiri/1983-04-20-Blue-Cliff-Record-Case-44-Talk-1.md

 This is a pretty interesting answer.

 If you want to really learn the third stage, you always say, “Let’s go through the first and second stage, and then you can go beyond the first and second stage.”
 This is also pretty good.
 But he doesn’t say that.
-Immediately he says, “I know how to beat the drum” – that means everyday life.
+Immediately he says, “I know how to beat the drum.”

+That means everyday life.

-So if you want to be a storyteller in Japan under the guidance of a teacher, and if you ask the teacher, “How do we become a great storyteller just like you?”
+If you want to be a storyteller in Japan under the guidance of a teacher, and if you ask the teacher, “How do we become a great storyteller just like you?”
 Probably he would tell you: “Please get up in the morning when the time comes to get up, and clean the house, and make breakfast, and serve the teacher, and have breakfast.
 After breakfast, wash your bowl.”

-But we don’t understand this point, because that’s just like usual life.
+We don’t understand this point, because that’s just like usual life.
 How can we learn to be a master storyteller through this daily life?
 It’s pretty hard.

 But this is a pretty good point, because human beings are really greedy.
 If you become greedy, it’s pretty hard to learn something real.
 You can learn something conceptual, or philosophical, or psychological, but it’s very difficult to learn something *real*, penetrating your life, penetrating others’ lives, and share your life with people, helping.
 [If you’re greedy, that’s] pretty hard.

 So that’s why if you want to learn to be a master storyteller, why don’t you take care of the tape recorder, with your compassion?
 Take care of the tape recorder, as well as your life.

 This is the first step.
 That’s why he says, “I know how to beat the drum.”

 Because your life is really related, interconnected, with all sentient beings.
-[So you can] go to school and learn something step by step, but it doesn’t work in your daily life – because you can learn something intellectually so your head becomes big, but your life doesn’t work.
+[So you can] go to school and learn something step by step, but it doesn’t work in your daily life.
+You can learn something intellectually so your head becomes big, but your life doesn’t work.
 Mastering something is not to stuff knowledge into your head.
 To master something is to share your life with the people through everyday life.

-But it is a very slow-going story. *[He laughs slightly.]* You cannot stand up, you cannot be patient, because people really want to rush to the goal and then get the richness, happiness, and success, et cetera.
+But it is a very slow-going story. *[He laughs slightly.]* People cannot stand up, people cannot be patient, because they really want to rush to the goal and get the richness, happiness, and success, et cetera.
 So, very greedy.

 #### 27:27